Amnon Weinstein: Violins of Hope

-On occasion of the celebration of the 70th anniversary of the liberation of Auschwitz Weinstein’s work was recognized with an exhibition and a concert with the Berlin Philharmonic Orchestra under Sir Simon Rattle at the Berliner Philharmonie.
+On the occasion of the celebration of the 70th anniversary of the liberation of Auschwitz, Weinstein's work was recognized by an exhibition and a concert with the Berlin Philharmonic Orchestra under Sir Simon Rattle at the Berliner Philharmonie.

-In 2016 and 2017 Weinstein organized concerts and exhibitions in Monterey, Mexico, Houston, Texas, Cleveland, Ohio, Jacksonville and Sarasota, Florida, the Library of Congress in Washington, D.C. and in Bucharest, Romania.
+In 2016 and 2017, Weinstein organized concerts and exhibitions in Monterrey, Mexico, Houston, Texas, Cleveland, Ohio, Jacksonville and Sarasota, Florida, the Library of Congress in Washington, D.C. and in Bucharest, Romania.

-In March 2018 the Violines-of-Hope played with the Nashville Symphony in Nashville, Tennessee.
+In March 2018, the Violins-of-Hope played with the Nashville Symphony in Nashville, Tennessee.

+Death

+Weinstein died on 4 March 2024 in Tel Aviv at the age of 84.

 Memberships and awards

-Weinstein won a gold medal and a certificate of excellence for violin-sound at Salt Lake City in 1982; he is a member of Entente International des Maitre Luthiers et Archetiers d’Art; a member Bienfaiteur de Groupement des Luthiers et Archetiers d’Art de France; and was a member of the Violin Society of America.
-He served as a judge in the violin-makers' competition in Salt-Lake City in 1998 and as a judge in the Étienne Vatelot Concours, Paris 2004.
+Weinstein won a gold medal and a certificate of excellence for violin-sound at Salt Lake City in 1982; he was a member of Entente International des Maître Luthiers et Archetiers d’Art; a member of Bienfaiteur de Groupement des Luthiers et Archetiers d’Art de France; and was a member of the Violin Society of America.
+He served as a judge in the violin-makers' competition in Salt Lake City in 1998 and as a judge in the Étienne Vatelot Concours, Paris 2004.
 He was awarded the prestigious Ole Bull prize, Bergen, Norway, 2007.
-As one of the founders of Keshet Eilon violin master courses, he operated a violin-making atelier and lectured on instruments' history, construction and care.
+As one of the founders of Keshet Eilon violin master courses, he operated a violin-making atelier and lectured on the instruments' history, construction and care.